ZervioUK/docs/Database/Database Overview.md

 | `expected_date`          | Expected date for the activity to occur.                            |
 | `activity_type_id`       | ID linking to the type of activity.                                 |

-Each activity type added also needs to be added to the **activity_config** table, the id from activity_type is used to link them using **activity_type_id**
+Each activity type added also needs to be added to the **activity_config** table, the id from `activity_type` is used to link them using **activity_type_id**

 **2. Activity Config Table**

 The `activity_type_config` table configures an activity type, allowing services to be added to it.

-Services are different services or jobs that are done during an activity.
+Services are different services rendered during an activity.
 Below is an example of inserting a new activity type configuration:

 ```sql
 INSERT INTO proptech.activity_type_config